 But no matter what, we love our rolls in this family.
 Dinner rolls, that is.
 And we’re always up for trying a new version!
 I got this Ranch Dinner Roll recipe from an old Amish church cookbook that I found at Goodwill.
 Finding old Amish Cookbooks are like finding gold.
 It totally makes my week and there’s not much better than curling up with an old cookbook.
 It’s no secret.
 I’m a baking nerd.

-We normally use our KitchenAid stand mixer to knead dough.
-We use a dough hook to knead the dough until it reaches that perfectly smooth, elastic stage.
-How can you tell when the dough has been kneaded enough?
-Poke your finger into the dough.
+If you are new to baking, it can be hard to tell if you’ve kneaded your bread dough enough.
+Here is a trick: Poke your finger into the dough.
 If the hole from your finger bounces back and fills in quickly, the dough is done kneading.
 If it stays an indentation, keep kneading.

 Ranch Dinner Rolls

-- 1 1/2 cups buttermilk
+- 1 1/2 cups buttermilk (warmed)

-- 1/2 cup water
+- 1/2 cup water (warmed)

-- 1/4 cup butter softened
+- 1/4 cup butter (softened)

 - 1 large egg